 4. Never trust HR!
 Let me share an

-Apart from a few golden hand-picked exceptions of HR colleagues I admire and appreciate, there are few really good HR people.
+experience: Apart from a few golden hand-picked exceptions of HR colleagues I admire and appreciate, there are few really good HR people.
 And in order to excel and justify their existence, they try to make your life

 miserable.
 How does it work: HR will pretend to be your friend,

-procurement departments for suppliers: They inflate the number of applicants
+but same as procurement departments for suppliers: They inflate the number of applicants

 through artificial choice and through that, they try to reduce the overall

+costs of personnel.
 Their job is to squeeze your price!
 That cost reduction then goes in parts into their pockets

 as a pay check, and maybe some goes back to the shareholders.
 In fact, that is the